 (*- NEDC rating.
 EPA rating will be released in soon, we expect that number to be about 15 miles)

-Chevrolet SPARK EV: For what the car is, the little plug-in Chevy did a respectable 71 units moved in one of the worst months of the year to sell plug-ins.
+Even in February a respectable 71 units were sold it what was one of the worst months of the year to sell plug-ins.

 Although, one of the benefits of only being available in 2 markets (with one of them being California), is that the seasonal cold snap doesn’t really affect sales quite like other national products.

 General Motors closed 2013 with 539 Spark EVs sold over all.
 For 2014 they are already halfway to that number with 272 sold in total.

 Last month, some poor souls decided to do a “how many miles can we get” out of a Spark EV test, and spent a gruelling 6 hours, netting almost 140 miles out of the 82 EPA-rated Spark EV.

 However, no one should read anything into any monthly sales number when it comes to the Spark EV … at least if they are trying to get a handle on Spark EV demand, as GM basically sets their own monthly sales number by curtailing inventory.
 GM could sell a lot more if they wanted to.

 In October, InsideEVs learned exclusively direct from Chevy that the company has “no plans” to make the car available outside of those 2 states… so at least for now, we can call this car a compliance play – meaning GM will ship and sell the number it deems necessary until further notice.
 As for international sales of the Spark EV, the exit of the Chevrolet brand in Europe means that plans to sell the all electric Chevy in 2014 have also been scrapped.